Signs of Depression in Women

 Signs of depression in women are unique for many reasons.
 Rates of depression are higher in women all across the world, and the causes and manifestations are different for women then they are men.

 For decades studies in clinical psychology have focused on men, and the uniqueness of a woman's experience was essentially ignored.
+Understanding these differences is key when providing therapy for women, and when understanding your own depression.

 Thankfully, there is now more of an interest in issues that are particular to women, including those related to menopause, pregnancy, and menstrual cycles.